Welcome to today's edition of the Rush 24-7 podcast.

 It is the left's fault because they're the ones doing it.

-This is like saying it's not the burglar's fault, it's the society that produced the burglar or something like that.
+It's the society that produced the burglar or something like that.

-Uh the reality here is that there's only so much that can be done under the framework of the laws that we currently have in this country.
+The reality here is that there's only so much that can be done under the framework of the laws that we currently have in this country.

 We have a lot of federal statutes that I believe to be unconstitutional.

-But if we weren't to enforce them, or if we weren't to allow them to be enforced as is, then what ground are we standing on?
+But if we weren't to enforce them or if we weren't to allow them to be enforced as is, then what ground are we standing on?

-When I talk about the IRS targeting conservative groups, they wrote themselves in a certain degree of latitude recently, after we all found out about this.
+When I talk about the IRS targeting conservative groups, they wrote themselves in a certain degree of latitude recently after we all found out about this.

 So they're giving themselves the legal ability to essentially be discriminatory based upon political viewpoint.